isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>19.
 How long is the validity period of a licence and what are the fees payable for a licence?</h5></summary>

-For licence applications approved from 16 March 2026, a licence is valid for a period of 5 years and the licence fees for individuals and business entities are $1250 and $2500 respectively.
+A licence is valid for a period of 5 years and the licence fees for individuals and business entities are $1250 and $2500 respectively.
 </details>

 **D. Licence Renewal**
 <details>
 	<summary><h5>20.
 When should a licence renewal application be submitted?</h5></summary>

-An application for renewal of a licence must be made no later than 2 months before the licence’s expiry.
-Licensee who fails to submit a licence renewal application 2 months prior to the expiry may be required to apply for a new licence.
+An application for renewal of a licence must be made no later than 1 day before the licence’s expiry.
+Licensee who fails to submit a licence renewal application 1 day prior to the expiry will be required to apply for a new licence.
 This may result in a possible lapse in the licensure period where the business entity will be required to suspend its operations, until the outcome of its licence application is determined.
 	</details>

 <details>